vsillan/game-server-programming-course/presentations/mongodb_2.md

 Note:

-- Enables possibility of JavaScript injection attacks – malicious users can’t write or delete this way but they might be able to read sensitive data
+- Using where makes it possible to do JavaScript injection attacks – malicious users can’t write or delete this way but they might be able to read sensitive data

 ---